ABOUT THIS PROJECT

-Luckett & Farley is providing architecture, engineering, and interior design services for the renovation of Phelps Stokes Chapel, a 20,518 SF, 2-story masonry structure.
-Originally constructed in 1904 entirely by student labor, the exterior envelope consists of brick with a stone water table, large ornamental wood windows, wood cornice, eaves, a shingle roof and a large masonry and wood cupola housing numerous bells.
+Luckett & Farley provided architecture, engineering, and interior design services for the renovation of Phelps Stokes Chapel, a two-story masonry structure.
+Originally constructed in 1904 entirely by student labor, the exterior envelope consists of brick with a stone water table, large ornamental wood windows, wood cornice, eaves, a shingle roof, and a large masonry and wood cupola housing numerous bells.
 The chapel was completed in 1905.

 The interior of the building functions as an auditorium with an existing seating capacity of 1,200.
 The auditorium comprises approximately two-thirds of the building and the remaining third consists of restrooms, a green room, offices, dressing rooms, and classrooms.
 It is presently the only building on Berea's campus that can accommodate all of the faculty and students.